atobermi/myPython/links/PYTHON-links.md

 - [asdf](https://asdf-vm.com/) - Manage multiple runtime versions with a single CLI tool
 - [SPyQL](https://danielcmoura.com/blog/2022/spyql-cell-towers/) - Command-line data analytics made easy
 - [jq](https://stedolan.github.io/jq/) - q is a lightweight and flexible command-line JSON processor.
+- [json-path](https://itsmycode.com/python-jsonpath/) - JSONPath is an expression language that is used to parse the JSON data in Python

 ## Div